Snow00714/prana-yoga/README.md

 More details coming soon — a beautiful space to pause, breathe, and simply be. ✨

 ## Gallery
+A glimpse into our yoga journey, retreats, workshops, and community moments.
+From peaceful practices to uplifting wellness experiences, every session is created with connection, balance, and positive energy at its heart. ✨

 ## Reviews
+Kind words from our wonderful community.
+Hearing how yoga has helped others feel stronger, calmer, more confident, and more connected is truly special.

 ## Contact us
+I’d love to hear from you!
+Whether you’re interested in yoga classes, retreats, corporate wellness sessions, or simply want to learn more, please feel free to get in touch.

+Let’s begin your wellness journey together. ✨

+Email: info@prana-yoga.uk
+Mob: 07492366161